lemonadern/parsture/README.md

 #### Output

 Prints matched rule names one per line, in the order they appear in the file (top to bottom).
+A rule is included if the pattern matches its name (when searching left-hand side) or appears in its body (when searching right-hand side).

 ```
 expression